Theme Park Employee Pay and Benefits

 Another perk of working in the theme park industry is their tendency to promote from within.
 If you’re looking to make a career with one of these corporations, the networking you’ll receive as an entry-level employee is the best way to get your foot in the door.
 One theme park employee states:

-"I think it's fantastic that the president of Magic Kingdom© started out as an attractions host on Pirates of the Caribbean©.
+“I think it’s fantastic that the president of Magic Kingdom© started out as an attractions host on Pirates of the Caribbean©.
+And Al Weiss sold popcorn on Main Street.
+You have to start somewhere.
+If the executives can sell popcorn and work rides, then anything can happen.”

 There’s something to be said for knowing that you are part of the reason tourists have a memorable vacation.
 Each year, thousands of guests write to the public relations department of the parks they’ve visited, and comment on the employees they interacted with.
 Think about this for a moment: A family of four spends thousands of dollars to visit a theme park, and then is inspired to write a letter about how a certain employee impacted their vacation.
 Of all the rides and shows, restaurants and shopping, it’s a person who they remember the most.
 That’s the power of working in a theme park.